raffitch/longq/README.md

 ---

 Happy building!
 If you add new report types, parsers, or UI flows, update this README so future contributors can hit the ground running.
 PRs that change entry points or required environment config should always refresh the relevant sections above.*** End Patch
+# Windows (.exe written to electron/dist/)
+# Run these commands from PowerShell or Git Bash on a Windows machine